 2.6.2.
 Application of Smart technology (AI) and Automated learning for soil decomposition:

-Smart technology (AI) and Automated learning are revolutionizing soil science by offerig advanced tools to study and enhance soil decomposition a vital process for maintaining soil fertility, agricultural productivity, and ecosystem balance.
+Smart technology (AI) and Automated learning are revolutionizing soil science by offering advanced tools to study and enhance soil decomposition a vital process for maintaining soil fertility, agricultural productivity, and ecosystem balance.
 Soil decomposition, driven primarily by, microorganisms decomposing organic substances is a complex process shaped by various factors. factors like soil structure, climate, microbial activity, and nutrient content.
 Traditional methods of studying soil decomposition were often time-consuming and limited in scale.
 However, AI and ML bring new precision and speed, processing massive datasets from soil sensors, satellite imagery, and lab analyses.
 These technologies enable real-time soil health assessments, predict decomposition rates, and even model the impacts of climate on soil organic matter breakdown.
 By analyzing complex interactions within soil ecosystems, AI provides actionable insights into microbial dynamics, optimal soil amendments, and efficient nutrient cycling.
 This not only aids farmers in optimizing crop yield but also supports sustainable land management practices in response to environmental challenges.

 1. Monitoring and Analyzing Microbial Activity: